 Brand entity SEO makes your business a recognized entity in Google's Knowledge Graph and AI search.
-Learn how it works and why it matters.
-Updated April 2026.
+How it works, why it matters, and how to start.

 Google does not just index your web pages anymore.
 It builds a database of entities: people, places, organizations, products, and concepts.
 Brand entity SEO is the practice of making your business a clearly recognized, accurately described entity in that database.